mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### Training on ISAdetect, testing on CpuRec

-\autoref{table:cpurec-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.
+For the ISAdetect-CpuRec experiment, we train the models on the ISAdetect dataset and test them on the CpuRec dataset. \autoref{table:cpurec-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.

 \small